Aracho1/cv/README.md

 I studied philosophy but worked in finance - so I love being logical in both conceptual and implementational level.
 I love developing ideas but I also like to be pragmtic and efficient.
 These give me a great advantage as a programmer.

 I'm passionate about promoting diversity in Tech.
-I'm part of many female programmer networks including Women Who Code, Ladies of Code and Code First Girls.
+I'm part of many female programmer networks such as Women Who Code, Ladies of Code and Code First Girls.

 Please take a look below at a suite of my coding projects, and if you are impressed for more, a list of my skill sets, professional experiences and others.